 Floods.
 Japan Times came out with a report titled ‘The big China disaster that you’re missing’.
 As per that ‘the Yangtze River Economic Belt is home to more than 40% GDP.
 On its own, the region could be the third-largest economy in the world’.
 This has been disrupted due to floods.
 In future the flooding risk will only grow due to climate change and ‘the hundreds of thousands of levees, dikes, reservoirs and dams on its seven major river systems’.
 Hence future prospects are not bright.

 Sub Prime Crisis.
 Recently, Shenzhen authorities released guidelines for consumer bankruptcy.
 A week earlier, China’s Supreme Court lowered the interest rate ceiling on all non-bank credit, from 24% to 15.4% .
 The rate cut is substantial.
 Bankers are still in shock.
-The fact is that there is a huge interest rates are usurious.
+The fact is that there is a huge shadow banking industry in China whose interest rates are usurious.
 Tens of millions of subprime borrowers have been exploited and will never get out of debt traps.
 Hopes of a consumer led economic revival in China are bleak.
 Chinese internal economy is not in great shape.